gnosis/dex-docs/docs/tutorial-run-solver.md

 Since the project was mounted inside the container you can make changes to the driver code and they will be directly reflected on every restart.

-The driver can now be run via
+The driver can now be run, from within the docker container, via

 ```sh
 cargo run --bin driver -- --solver-type OpenSolver --node-url $NODE_URL --private-key $PRIVATE_KEY --orderbook-file $ORDERBOOK_FILE
 ```

 or, equivalently, for the simplest and most robust experience, first source your configuration file and run the driver without any additional runtime arguments.
-That is,
+That is, from within the docker container,

 ```sh
 source .env_rinkeby